ibm-cloud-docs/Db2onCloud/flex_scaling.md

 | 16    | 64 GB  |
 | 32    | 128 GB |
 | 56    | 242 GB |
-{: caption="Table 1.
+{: caption="Table 2.
 Core/memory scaling increments" caption-side="top"}

+When Storage is below 4 TB, it is scaled up in increments of 20 GB.
+When storage exceeds 4 TB, it will implement multiple disks.
+Each disk contains 4 TB storage; thus, in total, storage can be scaled up in increments of 4 TB as the following:
+-  8 TB
+- 12 TB
+- 16 TB
+- 20 TB
+- 24 TB

 Storage can be scaled up to a maximum of 24 TB.